 More Tips to Care for Banana Plants

 No matter the reason, when banana leaves break, they’re getting trained slowly, and will typically grow back tougher than before.
-Banana plants are also one of the fast-growing fruit “trees”, only taking around 4-6 months to fruit.
+Banana plants are also one of the fast-growing fruit “trees”, only taking around 12 months to fruit (compared to 3 to 10 years for woody fruit trees).

 So, don’t stress if your banana plant has some (or even all) broken leaves.
 The root ball is the main part of the plant and will sprout new shoots, or pups, constantly.
 As long as this part of the plant is healthy, it’ll grow back.